 If you are a lesbian, gay man, bisexual individual, or transgender individual, you need to make sure you get help from an LGBTQ estate planning lawyer who understands the unique issues you face.
 While many people assume gay marriage has put an end to the special estate planning difficulties of LGBTQ individuals, this is not necessarily the case.
 You can now enjoy many more benefits and automatic protections for your partner if you choose to marry, but it is still up to you to know where the law falls short so you can take care of yourself.
 We can help.

-Give us a call today at (405) 843-6100 in Oklahoma City or (913) 385-9400 in Kansas to find out about getting personalized advice on the estate planning process.
+Give us a call today at (405) 843-6100 in Oklahoma City to find out about getting personalized advice on the estate planning process.
 You can also contact us online so we can begin today with making the available legal tools work to protect you and your loved ones.